Communication Works 2023

 Clarke Reynolds - Braille Artist

 'We're here to be seen.
-We're here to make a difference and to change how the world sees us and be a mentor for the children that have grown up with.
-I don't like, the word disability, I prefer the expression different ability.
-We're all have different abilities'
+We're here to make a difference and to change how the world sees us and be a mentor for the children that have grown up with us.
+I don't like, the word disability, I prefer the expression of different abilities.
+We all have different abilities

 Clarke Reynolds - Braille Artist